cameroncf/cameronchildress.com/src/posts/2024/07/10/posting-blogging-again.md

 ## Projen Presentation

-Lastly, I'll be giving a talk on [Projen](https://projen.io/) to the Atlanta Javascript Meetup on August 27th called [Node Project Configuration Management at Scale](https://www.meetup.com/atlantajavascript/events/301988391/), and I plan to post about Projen a good bit while I'm developing material for this presentation.
+Lastly, I'll be giving a talk on [Projen](https://projen.io/) (which this site also uses as a build tool) to the Atlanta Javascript Meetup on August 27th called [Node Project Configuration Management at Scale](https://www.meetup.com/atlantajavascript/events/301988391/), and I plan to post about Projen a good bit while I'm developing material for this presentation.